little-Patrick/Trilby/README.md

 <h1 align="center"> Trilby - Code Completion Model Training Pipeline </h1>

-A comprehensive pipeline for training code completion models using LoRA fine-tuning on The Stack v2 dataset with Fill-in-the-Middle (FIM) capabilities.
+A pipeline for training code completion models using LoRA fine-tuning on The Stack v2 dataset with Fill-in-the-Middle (FIM) capabilities.

 ## Overview